redwoodjs/redwood/packages/cli/src/lib/merge/README.md

 const g = {
   foo: {
     bar: {
-      baz : 'baz'
+      baz: 'baz',
+    },
+  },
 }
-  }
-}
 // g2.js
 const g = {
   foo: {
+    bar: {
-    bar: { // This object's ID is the same as g.foo.bar above,
+      // This object's ID is the same as g.foo.bar above,
-      blep: 'baz' // But this string's ID is not; g.foo.bar.blep vs. g.foo.bar.baz.
+      blep: 'baz', // But this string's ID is not; g.foo.bar.blep vs. g.foo.bar.baz.
-    }
-  }
+    },
+  },
 }
 ```